WellingtonCarneiroBarbosa/personal-finances/README.md

 # Personal Finances
-A simple pwa to manage personal finances - developed using Laravel, Inertia.js and Vue.js
+A simple pwa to manage personal finances - developed using Laravel9, Inertia.js and Vue3

 ## How to run
 Requires: PHP8, Node18, Composer